 Many people seem unsure of what is the proper pitch on a sewer line or house drain.
 The term slope is also frequently used and has the same meaning as pitch.
-It is generally accepted that 1/4″ per foot of pipe run is the minimum for proper pitch on a sewer line.
+If you’ve ever wondered what is the minimum slope for water drainage, it is generally accepted that 1/4″ per foot of pipe run is the minimum for proper pitch on a sewer line.
 Larger lines such as 8″ pipe actually require less pitch due to the larger circumference of the pipe.
 But there are other issues concerning pitch to keep in mind.

 Pitch on a sewer line for a building or home

 Most house sewer lines in Queens, Brooklyn, Bronx and Staten island are 6″ unless they are for very large buildings or for large amounts of rainwater disposal.
 In the cases of a 6″ sewer line the minimum recommended pitch on a sewer line is 1/4″ per foot, or about one foot for a fifty foot run.
 At times field conditions such as utility obstructions or a lack of available pitch do not allow for this.
 In most of these cases as long as the run of pipe is installed without any dips (back-pitched pipe) the sewer line should still function well without the need for any extensive maintenance.

 Did you know that there is a maximum slope for sewer pipe?
 What many people do not realize is that there is a limit on the amount of pitch on a sewer line that is allowed by code.
 The NYC DEP and NYC Department of Buildings limits the maximum allowable pitch to the equivalent of 1′ for every 4′ of run of pipe.
 Limiting the pitch is meant to prevent waste water from running at a very high flow rate as it enters the public sewer.
 This could interfere with the flow in the public sewer.
 In some cases this means that the house drain exiting the building may have to be lowered to lessen the difference in elevations.